-12. A parent has a right to receive supportive counseling from a counselor, social worker, physician, clergy, or attorney.
+12. A parent has a right to counseling and support from a counselor, social worker, physician, clergy, and others as well as the right to an independent attorney to represent them.

 13. The payment of living or medical expenses by the prospective adoptive parents before the birth of the child in no way obligates the parent to sign the consent for adoption.